LEMON-Mapping: Loop-Enhanced Large-Scale Multi-Session Point Cloud Merging and Optimization for Globally Consistent Mapping: Spatial Bundle Adjustment

 \section{Spatial Bundle Adjustment}

 Traditional BA methods \cite{balm1,balm2,hba} jointly optimize sequential poses within a sliding window of temporally ordered data.
-However, they struggle with scenarios involving revisiting the same location over long time spans, making them unsuitable for multi-robot systems.
-Different from previous BA methods, our spatial BA jointly optimizes poses from different robots in local spatial windows simultaneously.
-This design effectively reduces map divergence across sessions, as demonstrated in Fig.\ref{fig:clusterBA} and Fig.\ref{fig:compare_pcd}.
-Our approach specifically focuses on loop closure regions for two reasons: (1) these regions often exhibit significant spatial overlap among submaps and suffer from high divergence; (2) they contain multiple observations of the same geometric structure from different times or agents, offering rich constraints for accurate joint optimization.
+However, they struggle with scenarios involving revisiting the same location over long time spans or from different agents, making them unsuitable for multi-robot systems.
+Different from them, our spatial BA jointly optimizes poses from different robots in local spatial windows simultaneously.
+This design reduces map divergence across sessions, as demonstrated in Fig.~\ref{fig:clusterBA} and Fig.~\ref{fig:compare_pcd}.
+Our BA specifically focuses on loop closure regions for two reasons: (1) these regions often exhibit significant spatial overlap among submaps and suffer from high divergence; (2) they contain multiple observations of the same geometric structure from different times or agents, offering rich constraints for accurate joint optimization.

-The spatial BA is performed on all correct loops after the FPGO and the loop recall step.
-All available loops are divided into two categories based on the principle of loop classification in Section \ref{subsection:loopprocessing}.
+The spatial BA is performed on all loops after the FPGO and the loop recall step.
+All available loops are divided into two categories based on the principle of loop classification in Section~\ref{subsection:loopprocessing}.
 The poses of all robots are built into a kd-tree using their spatial positions for faster searching.
-For each loop, we define a spherical spatial window centered at the midpoint between the two poses involved in the loop closure.
+For each loop closure, we define a spherical spatial window centered at the midpoint between the two poses involved.
 We employ a radius-based search using the pose kd-tree to efficiently retrieve the poses in the spherical region.
 These selected poses form the local optimization window for the spatial BA, ensuring that only the spatially correlated data around the loop are refined.
-Depending on the type of loop closure classified in Section \ref{subsection:loopprocessing}, we propose two forms of spatial bundle adjustment designed for their respective characteristics to refine multi-robot maps.
+Depending on the type of loop closure classified in Section~\ref{subsection:loopprocessing}, we propose two forms of spatial BA designed for their respective characteristics.
 For isolated loops, we apply our developed spatial diffusion bundle adjustment (DBA).
 For clustered loops, a spatial variant of hierarchical bundle adjustment (HBA) is proposed.